-Protecting your income in case you become ill or suffer an injury is arguably the most important way to secure your business.
-People are usually the lifeblood of any business and contractors and directors can be particularly vulnerable if their business relies heavily on their capacity to work.
+Protecting your income in case you become ill or injured is arguably the most important way to secure your business.
+People are usually the lifeblood of any business and contractors and company directors can be particularly vulnerable if their business relies heavily on their capacity to work.
 Executive income protection is a tax-efficient solution that safeguards businesses against unpredictable events affecting the key people who generate revenue.

 In this article, we will explain how executive income protection insurance works, what it covers and who should consider buying it.